BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
 The most important important thing is the required ports.
-So we need to make sure that we have the following ports enabled for our Honeypot to work.:  <br/>
+We need to make sure that we have the following ports enabled for our Honeypot to work.:  <br/>
 <br />
 <img src="https://snipboard.io/6485Pz.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
 <br />
-Going back over to our console we now see that teapot is successfully installed now I know it is hard to see but right above the log on prompt we have information about our honeypot.
-So first we have the IP of our Honeypot and then we have the SSH along with this IP and Port that we can use to connect.
-Next is the web so we can use this IP and port port to connect over to the web server and lastly we have the admin we can use the IP and port to access the admin portal for this Honeypot:  <br/>
+Going back over to our console, we now see that T-Pot is successfully installed.
+Now I know it is hard to see but right above the log-on prompt, we have information about our honeypot.
+So first, we have the SSH, IP, and Port number of our Honeypot.
+Next, is the web, so we can use this IP and port to connect over to the 'Web Server'.
+Lastly, we have the 'Admin'.
+We can use the IP and port to access the 'Admin Portal' for this Honeypot:  <br/>
 <br />
 <img src="https://snipboard.io/NUfzyA.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 Now let's access the web portal which is the one above admin.
 Your IP is going to be different than mine so make sure that you type in your correct IP and port.
-In my case it is going to be 216.128.185.215, on port, 64297.
-Now you will get 400 bad requests if you do not specify 'https', so let's do that.:  <br/>
+In my case, it is going to be '216.128.185.215', on port, '64297'.
+Now you will get the 400 bad requests page if you do not specify 'https', so let's do that.:  <br/>
 <br />
 <img src="https://snipboard.io/fQqLGZ.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />